UNIBZ-Programming-Project/lab-git/README.md

     ```
 1. Add and commit this change to your local repository.
 1. Reverse this last commit in a way that it is removed from your repository's history
-    - Hint 1: Look into the `git reset` command.
+    - Hint 1: Use the `git reset` command.
     - Hint 2: To see your repository's history, use the `git log` command.
 1. Commit `Cat.java` again.
 1. Reverse this last commit in a way that it remains in from your repository's history
-    - Hint: Look into the `git reverse` command.
+    - Hint: Use the `git reverse` command.

 ## Exercise 7